brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 # {data-background-image="static/full_speed.jpg"}

 ::: notes
+- I'd like to end with this
 - The pit stop was an analogy we used a lot
 - We were the pit stop crew
+- Developers were the drivers
-- Users knew where to stop
+- They knew where to stop
-- We know who should do what
+- We know who should fix what
 - Quick fix, quick win
 :::